ekral/Utb.PizzaKiosk/README.md

 2. Reviewing Order and Cost:
    - After placing the order, the **customer** wants to see the total order cost and receive a summary before placing the final order.
 3. Confirming Order:
-   - After reviewing the order and its cost, the **customer** wants to confirm the order.
+   - After reviewing the order and its cost, the **customer** can confirm the order.
-   - Or alternatively, the customer can can cancel the order, but still want to have pizzas in the cart and return to selecting a pizza.
+   - Or alternatively, the **customer** can can cancel the order, but still want to have pizzas in the cart and return to the pizza selection.

 The operator

 **Context: Order processing:"
    - The **operator** wants to see the list of non-empty multiset of orders ordered by date ascending.
    - After reviewving the list of order, the operator can **operator** complete the order.
    - Or alternatively, the **operator** can cancel the order.

 The manager